This section presents information on how to monitor your workflows’ execution.

 The worktables of the workflow are deleted automatically when the workflow passivates.
 If you wish to keep a work table, save it in a list via the List update activity (refer to List update).

 When an error occurs, the workflow is paused and the activity being executed when the error occurred flashes red.
-In the workflow overview (Monitoring universe > Workflows link) you can display workflows with errors only, as shown below.
+In the workflow overview, under the Monitoring tab - Workflows link, you can display workflows with errors only, as shown below.